How to create a Customer Journey Map

 It’s all about analyzing every phase and step the customer goes through, paying attention to their needs and pain points, and then making the necessary adjustments to make sure all goals are meant.
 By understanding your relationship with the consumer, you can create the most effective and efficient brand experience that can maximize your chances of customer success.

 Creating your Customer Journey Map

 Usually, the map is designed as a sort of infographic with a timeline of the customer’s experience.
 With that said, since this a rather complex process, you can easily make the map too complex and difficult to understand.
-Altough it is tempting to do so, the map is not meant to represent every single aspect of the customer’s experience.
-Rather, it should tell a simply focused narative that is easy to understand.
-The most important part is to make sure the customer and their needs and feelings remain in the center of the map throughout the making process.
+Although it is tempting to do so, the map is not meant to represent every single aspect of the customer’s experience.
+Rather, it should tell a simply focused narrative that is easy to understand.
+The most important part is to make sure the customer and their needs and feelings remain in the centre of the map throughout the making process.

 Creating your own customer journey map can be split into four stages: